Emmotes/ic_spoilers/docs/omin.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Adventuring Capital** (Guess)
 > Omin increases the party's gold find by 1% each time a Champion of Tymora attacks an enemy, stacking additively with no cap.
-The percentage per attack increases by 1% for every 100 stacks.
+The percentage per attack increases by 1% additively for every 100 stacks.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>